 Hi guys this post will be all about finding good acrylic paints for miniatures.
 This article is for you if your painting hobby runs more into the genre of small-scale projects.
-Things like the fantasy and folklore/ D & D oeuvre.
+Things like the fantasy and folklore/ D & D oeuvre and fairy-garden figurines.
 If you are used to handling precise little details with small petite bristle brushes what kind of paint should you be using.

 I once got into model replicas of medieval and period history and creating props around them.
 I used to make a few tiny sculptures but I know that’s a little bit different.